ljharb/js-traverse/README.markdown

-There's also a hash lib in this distribution with tons of useful functions to operate on hashes: map, forEach, filter, reduce, some, update, merge, tap, items, keys, values, clone, copy
+There's also a hash lib in this distribution with tons of useful functions to operate on hashes:

+map, forEach, filter, reduce, some, update, merge, tap, valuesAt, extract, items, keys, values, clone, copy

 These work mostly like their array counterparts where available except they get an extra second argument, key.

+Other functions like tap, valuesAt, merge, and update work like their ruby counterparts.

+The extract function creates a hash with only the supplied keys in it.

+The clone property makes a deep copy with Traversable.clone() and the copy property makes a shallow copy.

+The items property is the hash with the Hash() wrapper peeled away.

     > var Hash = require('traverse/hash')
     > Hash({ a : 1, b : 2 }).map(function (v) { return v + 1 }).items